 - Develop and maintain student portfolios, documenting milestone and other supporting interim achievements.

-- Collect and maintain all participant documentation, case management records, progress notes, and outcomes data as related to Bronx Youth Center program goals and contractual obligations.
+- Collect and maintain all participant documentation, case management records, progress notes, and outcomes data as related to Train and Earn program goals and contractual obligations.

-- Work as part of an interdisciplinary team with instructional team, placement staff, and college advisors to ensure participants’ education and career needs, interests, and goals are being met; participate in case conferencing.
+- Work as part of an interdisciplinary team with the Train and Earn instructional team, placement staff, and college advisors to ensure participants’ education and career needs, interests, and goals are being met; participate in case conferencing.

 - Demonstrate an understanding of and practice the principals of positive youth development.